Do1e

 On Windows, it is saved by default in the C:\Users\[username]\.ssh folder, with the same names.

-The public key can be shared and is saved in the server's ~/.ssh/authorized_keys file, with one public key per line corresponding to the private key of different PCs.
+The public key can be shared and should be saved in the server's ~/.ssh/authorized_keys file, one public key per line corresponding to the private keys of different PCs.

 ::: banner {warning}